jpablobr/groupies-ftw/README.md

 # Groupies FTW

-This is a simple content management system Python app meant to help musician orginize their "thing" much better.
+This is a simple content management system Python app meant to help musician organise their "thing" much better.

 This CMS, provides the ultimate interactive, multi-user website solution for musicians, or soloist.
 It gives visitors an interactive experience that helps them connect with you and your music.